TheXamlGuy/NotificationFlyout/README.md

 - [ ] Use current system accent if user chose to use accent color on background surfaces
 - [x] Remove the gap between the taskbar and the flyout

+# Credits #
-Attributions to and inspiration for the taskbar api from the [Ear Trumpet project!](https://github.com/File-New-Project/EarTrumpet)
+Attributions to and inspiration for the taskbar API from the [Ear Trumpet project!](https://github.com/File-New-Project/EarTrumpet)